andreas-grimm/GD-BASIC/BASIC.md

 ## Language Elements

 ### Variables and Constants
-Currently supported are positive integers and strings.
+Currently, supported are positive integers and strings.
 Strings should be in "double quotes", and only positive integers can be parsed (though numbers are double internally).